 About the Project

-The development of construction plans has been completed for new coastal protection structures within the section of the Cowes foreshore between Rose Avenue and Coghlan Road.
+The new coastal protection structures within the section of the Cowes foreshore between Rose Avenue and Coghlan Road have been completed.

 - Council has recently completed installation of eight (8) new timber groynes in December 2021 as Stage 1 of Cowes East Foreshore Restoration works.
 The new rock revetment works (Final Stage) are continuation of the foreshore restoration works.